You know the feeling …

-There’s plenty of information available online; but after over 11 years of research and practice, I’ve realised a lot of flexibility training info is confusing and misleading.
+There’s plenty of information available online, but after over 11 years of research and practice, I’ve realised a lot of flexibility training information is confusing and misleading.

 Most people I talk to, who experience tightness somewhere in their body, want to learn how to get flexible fast, so they can experience more ease in their body, each day.

 Let’s not go too fast, or you may get yourself into a pickle.